|

 more than one edition occurs, not the original or other old editions.

-Finding a copy of many these titles is not always easy.
+Finding some of these titles is not always easy.
 Your local book store may not have what you want on hand, but

-they can order some books in print for you.
+they may be able to order some books in print for you.

-You also can try Amazon.com for new books and some second hand-books.
+You also can try Amazon.com for in-print books and some second hand-books.

 Have I read all these books?
 Nope, this is my reading list.
 I

-aspire to read many of these, some day.
-I have read enough to be sure
+aspire to read more of these, some day.
+I have looked around enough to be pretty sure

 not too many strays are on the loose.